datadesk/latimes-table-stacker/sphinx/index.rst

 **10. Publish you own data table**

 Before you can publish your own data table, you'll need to learn about our YAML-based configuration system.
 But don't worry, it's not that hard.
-You can read about it in the :doc:`configuration <configuration>` section or school yourself by mimicking the examples files in the project's ``yaml`` subdirectory folder.
+You can read about it in the configuration section or school yourself by mimicking the examples files in the project's ``yaml`` subdirectory folder.

 .. raw:: html